-When you select the Patient Last Name field (or the Patient First/Middle Name, ID, or Physician fields), the screen displays an information entry panel:
+When you select the Patient First Name field (or the Patient Middle/Last Name, or ID fields), the screen displays an information entry panel:

 To enter a character into the parameter, highlight the character, then press Select.
 The screen displays the selected character in the area below the parameter name.